wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/key-privacy-terms.md

 - **Service-generated data** includes all data “generated” or “derived” by Microsoft through the operation of an online service.
 Microsoft aggregates this data from our online services and uses it to make sure performance, security, scaling, and other services that impact the customer experience are operating at the levels our customers require.

-    For example, to understand how to ramp up data-center capacity as a customer's use of Microsoft Teams increases, we process log data of their Teams usage.
+    For example, to understand how to ramp up datacenter capacity as a customer's use of Microsoft Teams increases, we process log data of their Teams usage.
 We then review the logs for peak times and decide which data centers to add to meet this capacity.

 - **Diagnostic data** includes all data “collected” or “obtained” from software that is installed locally for use in connection with the Microsoft enterprise online service.
 It is used to help Microsoft ensure the client software is secure and performing properly.